Introduction to movement

 What is movement?

 Movement refers to moving the body.
-This is sometimes be called physical activity or exercise, but also includes daily general activity.
+This is sometimes called physical activity or exercise, but also includes daily general activity.

 Lack of movement and lack of challenging the body's muscles leads to a gradual decline in metabolic health.